| Enter your email address here: |

 STS 84 docked with Mir on 16 May above the Adriatic Sea.
 Hatches between two spacecraft opened at 12:25 am EDT, 17 May.
 Greetings were exchanged between the STS 84 crew and Mir 23 Commander Vasily Tsibliev, Flight Engineer Alexander Lazutkin and Linenger, followed by a safety briefing.
 Linenger and Foale officially traded places at 10:15 am EDT on 17 May 1997.

 Transfer of items to and from Mir proceeded smoothly and was completed ahead of schedule.
-One of first items transferred to station was an Elektron oxygen generating unit.
+One of first items transferred to the station was an Elektron oxygen generating unit.
 Altogether, 249 items were moved between the two spacecraft, and about 1,000 pounds of water moved to Mir, for a total of about 7,500 pounds of water, experiment samples, supplies and hardware.

 The research program planned for Foale during his stay aboard Mir featured 35 investigations (33 on Mir, two on STS 84, with a preflight/postflight component) in six disciplines: advanced technology, Earth observations and remote sensing, fundamental biology, human life sciences, space station risk mitigation, and microgravity sciences.
 Twenty-eight of these were conducted during previous missions and were to be continued, repeated or completed during Foale's stay.
 Seven new experiments were planned in biological and crystal growth studies and materials processing.